-- 12.5 Under the cafeteria plan full-time, benefit eligible employees, (i.e. 40hrs/pay period or more) must select at least single health insurance coverage and employee life insurance in an amount of \$10,000.
-The City will contribute the cost of the \$10,000 mandatory life insurance. - 12.5 (1) An employee whose spouse is also employed by the City of St. Paul and is eligible to participate in the city's health insurance plan will not be required to select the mandatory health insurance coverage as long as one of the spouses is participating in the city's health insurance plan with family coverage.
-The mandatory life insurance coverage continues to apply.
-In this event, two hundred twenty five dollars (\$225.00) per month shall be eligible for payment as unused benefit dollars. - 12.6 Under the cafeteria plan, employees covered by this agreement will be eligible to participate in the Flexible Spending Accounts offered by the Employer.
+- 12.4 Under the cafeteria plan full-time, benefit eligible employees, (i.e. thirty (30) hour/week or more) will automatically be granted employee life insurance in an amount of \$10,000.
+The City will contribute the cost of the \$10,000 mandatory life insurance. - 12.5 Under the cafeteria plan, employees covered by this agreement will be eligible to participate in the Flexible Spending Accounts offered by the Employer.
 The service fee charged for employees participating in the Dependent Care Account will be paid by the Employer.
 The service fee for employees participating in the Medical Expense Account will be paid by the Employer.